Martine9670/thp_mini_jeu_POO/README.md

-## 🕹️ Mini Jeu POO en Ruby — "Ils veulent tous ma POO"
+## 🕹️ Mini OOP Game in Ruby — "They all want my OOP"

 ---